 Casper, a ghost who wants to be friendly but scares people away, debuted in a 1946 Noveltoon released by Famous Studios for Paramount Pictures, adapted from a children's story made by Joe Oriolo.
 Casper appeared in 55 animated shorts and became Paramount's most popular character after Popeye.
 In 1958, Paramount sold the character to Harvey Comics, where he frequently crossed over to Richie Rich stories.In the Harvey Comics line, Casper lives in the Enchanted Forest with The Ghostly Trio, and met many other supporting characters, such as Wendy the Good Little Witch, Spooky the Tuff Little Ghost, and Hot Stuff the Little Devil.Casper's television debut was on the ABC Animated Anthology series Matty's Funday Funnies, sponsored by Mattel Toys.
 The Casper shorts were syndicated during the 1962/63 season, after which they returned to ABC, accompanied by new supporting segments, in The New Casper Cartoon Show.
 In 1979, Hanna-Barbera produced Casper and the Angels for NBC Saturday mornings, with the voices of Julie McWhirter as Casper and John Stephenson as Hairy Scary.
-Since 1995, Casper has been the star of a Fox Animated Series, The Spooktacular New Adventures Of Casper, and a series of live-action/CGI films, starting with a feature; one of the direct-to-video movies, Casper Meets Wendy, launched the career of Hilary Duff.
+Since 1995, Casper has been the star of a Fox Animated Series (The Spooktacular New Adventures Of Casper), an All-CGI Cartoon (Casper Scare School: The Series), and a series of live-action/CGI films (starting with a feature); one of the direct-to-video movies, Casper Meets Wendy, launched the career of Hilary Duff.

 - The Friendly Ghost: The first appearance of Casper, as part of the Noveltoons series.
 Notable for it being co-written by Otto Messmer.
 Public Domain.